-Fees are due on the first Monday of each month in the form of post-dated cheques dated for each Monday of the month.
-One cheque can be issued for the full month.
-Cheques returned from the bank will be subject to a processing fee of \$25.00.
+Fees are due on the first Monday of each month and payment can be made by cheque, cash or e-transfers.
+Cheques returned from the bank will be subject to a processing fee of \$20.00.
+E-transfers are preferable and can be made to courtleighplace@rogers.com.